Fitbit Sense Review

 Our Analysis and Test Results

-As we mentioned above, this smartwatch has some particularly unique abilities, like the ability to monitor stress level, SpO2, and skin temperature.
-These are somewhat specialized features and keep this smartwatch from having a more universal appeal in our minds.
+This smartwatch has some particularly unique abilities.
+It can monitor stress levels, SpO2, and even skin temperature.
+These are somewhat specialized features and, while good for some, keep this smartwatch from having a more broad appeal.